-Geographic Diversity: Please note that, in order to enhance geographic diversity, MEA, at its sole discretion, may consider a project's location within the State when determining an award decision.
+Geographic Diversity: Please note that, in order to enhance geographic diversity, MEA at its sole discretion may consider a project's location within the State when determining an award decision.

-Review Process:

-Each application package will be evaluated competitively by an Evaluation Team comprised of MEA staff with relevant experience.
-This evaluation includes three (3) review steps that are detailed below.

-- 1. Program Manager Eligibility Review: The MEA Resilient Maryland Program Manager reviews the application for eligibility according to the Minimum Eligibility Criteria listed in this FOA.
+- Review Process: Each application package will be evaluated competitively by an Evaluation Team comprised of MEA staff with relevant experience.
+This evaluation includes three (3) review steps that are detailed below. - 1.
+Program Manager Eligibility Review: The MEA Resilient Maryland Program Manager reviews the application for eligibility according to the Minimum Eligibility Criteria listed in this FOA.
 An application that does not meet the Minimum Eligibility Criteria will be rejected from funding consideration and the applicant will be notified. - 2.
-Evaluation Team Member Individual Review: Each member of the Evaluation Team reviews and scores the application according to the Evaluation Criteria established in this FOA. - 3.
-Evaluation Team Group Review and Award Recommendation: The Evaluation Team convenes for a group review of their findings and scores for each eligible application.
+Evaluation Team Member Individual Review: Each member of the Evaluation Team reviews and scores the application according to the Evaluation Criteria established in this FOA.

+- 3. Evaluation Team Group Review and Award Recommendation: The Evaluation Team convenes for a group review of their findings and scores for each eligible application.
 An Evaluation Team member is permitted to modify their score for an eligible application considering new information discovered during the Group Review discussion.
 The final score for an eligible application is determined by taking the average of the individual Evaluation Team member scores for that application.
-The Evaluation Team will finalize all scores and make an award recommendation for each application that has scored at least "7" or higher.
+The Evaluation Team will finalize all scores and make an award recommendation for each application that has scored at least "12" or higher.
 Awards will be recommended in order of highest final score to lowest eligible final score, until all available funding is exhausted, or all eligible awards are funded, whichever comes first.
-No application that scores under "6" will be eligible for funding.

-Partial awards:

-Partial awards may be awarded under this AOI, depending on the number of complete proposals received and associated total grant funds requested.
+No application that scores under "12" will be eligible for funding. - Partial awards: Partial awards may be awarded under this AOI, depending on the number of complete proposals received and associated total grant funds requested.
 Full grant awards will be made for approved projects, based on rankings of applications, in descending order from highest-to lowest, until grant funds are exhausted.
 If sufficient grant funds are not available to fully fund a project, the applicant will be given an option to accept partial funding, based on the ability to complete the project with partial grant funding.
-If the applicant declines, MEA will offer partial grant funding under this same structure to the next qualified applicant until all funding has been expended or all remaining projects have rejected the offer.
+If the applicant declines, MEA will offer partial grant funding has been expended or all remaining projects have rejected the offer. - Provisions:MEA grant programs are covered by general requirements that will be made part of the grant agreement between MEA and a grantee.
+A copy of the General Provisions document is available on MEA's website8; this document will be incorporated into all MEA FY24 grant agreements.